 He began his career in 1980.
-In 2003, Robert Seakins joined Schindler Australia as New Installations Director and he later performed the same function for Jardine Schindler Group.
-From 2010 to 2013, he served as Managing Director of Schindler Hong Kong and was then appointed Managing Director of Schindler Australia, a role he performed until 2017.
+In 2003, Robert Seakins joined Schindler Australia as New Installations Director and he later held the same function for the Jardine Schindler Group.
+From 2010 to 2013, he served as Managing Director of Schindler Hong Kong and was then appointed Managing Director of Schindler Australia, a role he held until 2017.